 Choosing a formation is not a matter of analyzing all possible variations in the terrain and choosing the “one, right formation” that will do the best under the circumstances.
 That is totally wrong!

-A formation should be chosen because it allows a team to balance the often competing needs for security, the ability to put out effective force, speed and not the least of all control all the team members.
+A formation should be chosen because it allows a team to balance the often competing needs for security, the ability to put out effective force, speed, and not least of all control all the team members.

 A formation is only as good as its members’ cohesion and some formations are more challenging to maintain than others, conditions being equal.
 At any rate, the point of all this is that the formation can and should change according to changing conditions, terrain, and objective requirements.